 How much does a designer cost?

-When designing a new garden lots of people like to employ a professional designer to help them make the most of there outdoor space.
-This can cost anything between 8%-15% of the budget.
+When designing a new garden lots of people like to employ a professional designer to help them make the most of their outdoor space.
+A professional designer will produce the same amount of detailed work as an architect would when they design a house or extension.
+Designers fees can cost anything between 8%-25%+ of the build cost.
 Designing the garden and detailing it takes time.
 The designer will also have great relationships with nurseries and contractors saving you the hassle of sorting these elements out yourself.

 Does having a well landscaped garden help my properties value?